πŸ” Month 6: Jobs search

 To help you prepare for the recruitment process and improve your chances of getting hired, here are some useful resources:

-• UX Job Interviews Sprint - I've created a course that walks you step-by-step through the preparation process for the UX interviews, and teaches you about every type of interview and how to prepare for it.
+• UX Job Interviews Sprintarrow-up-right - I've created a course that walks you step-by-step through the preparation process for the UX interviews, and teaches you about every type of interview and how to prepare for it.
 I've also included a list of over 30 most popular questions with a detailed breakdown of how to answer them.
 You can join the waiting list now, or if you're watching it later, you can join the course.

 Applying for jobs